JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 (e.g. number of bands, ``k``-Points, FFT grid size).

-For the moment DFTK does not offer an automated selection mechanism of thread and parallelisation threading and just uses the Julia defaults.
+For the moment DFTK does not offer an automated selection mechanism of thread and parallelization threading and just uses the Julia defaults.
 Since these are rarely good,
 users are advised to use the timing capabilities of DFTK to experiment with threading